 Materiality: The Board of Directors of the Company shall decide which licenses are key licenses and the same shall be disclosed to Stock exchange.

-8. AUTHORIZE KEY MANAGERIAL PERSONNEL (KMP) FOR THE PURPOSE OF DETERMINING MATERIALITY OF AN EVENT OR INFORMATION AND FOR THE PURPOSE OF MAKING DISCLOSURES TO STOCK EXCHANGE:
+- AUTHORIZE KEY MANAGERIAL PERSONNEL (KMP) FOR THE PURPOSE OF DETERMINING MATERIALITY OF AN EVENT OR INFORMATION AND FOR THE PURPOSE OF MAKING DISCLOSURES TO STOCKEXCHANGE:

-The following KMPs is authorized by Board of Directors for the purpose of determining materiality of an event or information and for the purpose of making disclosures to stock exchange:-
+The following KMP is authorized by Board of Directors for the purpose of determining materiality of an event or information and for the purpose of making disclosures to stock exchange: –

-Details of above KMP shall be also disclosed to the stock exchange and as well as on the Company's website.
+Details of above KMPs shall be also disclosed to the stock exchange and as well as on the Company’s website.

-Disclosure with respect to events specified in sub-para 4 of Para A of Schedule III of LODR Regulation shall be made within thirty minutes of the conclusion of the board meeting.
+Disclosure with respect to events specified in sub-para 4 of Para A of Part A of Schedule III of LODR Regulation as per the timelines specified therein.

 The Company shall disclose on its website all such events or information which has been disclosed to stock exchange under this policy, and such disclosures shall be hosted on the website of the company for a minimum period of five years and thereafter as per the Documents Preservation Policy of the Company, as disclosed on its website.